-The International Baccalaureate Primary Years Programme (PYP)
+The International Baccalaureate Primary Years Programme (PYP) & Reggio Inspired Approach

+The International Baccalaureate® (IB) Primary Years Programme (PYP) for children aged 3 – 12 nurtures and develops young students as caring, active participants in a lifelong journey of learning.
 Through its inquiry-led, transdisciplinary framework, the PYP challenges students to think for themselves and take responsibility for their learning as they explore local and global issues and opportunities in real-life contexts.

-The International Baccalaureate® (IB) Primary Years Programme (PYP) balances the acquisition of significant and relevant knowledge and skills, the development of conceptual understanding, the formation of personal, positive attitudes and the capacity to take responsible actions.
+The PYP balances the acquisition of significant and relevant knowledge and skills, the development of conceptual understanding, the formation of personal, positive attitudes and the capacity to take responsible actions.

-Addresses students’ academic needs and their social and emotional well-being.
+- Addresses students’ academic needs and their social and emotional well-being.

-Encourages students to develop independence and to take responsibility for their own learning.
+- Encourages students to develop independence and to take responsibility for their own learning.

-Supports students’ effort to gain understanding of the world and to function effectively within it.
+- Supports students’ effort to gain understanding of the world and to function effectively within it.

-Helps students to establish personal values as a foundation on which international mindedness will flourish.
+- Helps students to establish personal values as a foundation on which international mindedness will flourish.

-For further information about the IB and its programmes, visit www.ibo.org
+For further information about the IB Primary Years Programme, visit www.ibo.org

 The six subject areas